 8. Within Reason the consignor / owner controls the final price he receives for given pieces.
-In most instances I try to tack my sales commission onto the sellers asking price thus netting him exactly what he wants.
+In most instances I try to tack my sales commission onto the amount the seller wants to net, thus netting him exactly what he wants.
 In the past I have sold many pieces for far more than the consignor was expecting or hoping for.

-At auction on the other hand you take what you get minus the buyers penalty and commission fees.
+At auction on the other hand, you take what you get minus the buyers penalty and commission fees.
 Hoping the right buyers were watching or attending that day for most pieces.
 That approach oftentimes ends in disappointment for the seller.
-The math oftentimes works out to no better than 50% of the sale price when computed properly.
+The math oftentimes works out to where the owner nets no better than 50% of the published hammer sale price.

 9. To date I have only had to return a few pieces to consignors because of a lack of a sale due to time.
 This is usually due to unreasonable expectations and the piece being priced too high with no flexibility.
 In some cases it can be due to the market simply being off from what it use to be.
 Not much anyone can do about that.